 The Cretan Villa Hotel (left) is an atmospheric traditional house with a real Cretan feel, a fully restored 18th century house of stone and wood, natural shades and lovely rooms, it is one of the nicest inns in town.

-The infamous Ha Gorge is 13.5 km to the north of town is really a chasm of rock, a climbers paradise.
-Rumour has it that only 11 people have crossed it.
+The dramatic Ha Gorge is 13.5 km to the north of town - a great really a chasm of rock, a climbers paradise.
+Very few people have crossed it.
 Not a gentle walk, but a truly dramatic landscape.

 Thripti Village is 16 km inland from from the city and 1475m above sea level, with magnificent views and mountain scenery, the village annual festival is on 13th and 14th of September.